rkoopmann/rkoopmann.github.io/_posts/2008/2008-01-16-call-execute.md

 ---
 layout: post
-title: the ugly truth about call execute
+title: The Ugly Truth About Call Execute
 category: sas
 tags:
+- sas
-- macro
+- sas macro
 ---

 let's start off with a simple macro that spits out some text and the value of a variable: